Hoesa/VLCia/README.txt

 ﻿VLCia is a small mediaplayer for your media files on the SIA network.
+Combining two greats VLC and SIA.
-For VLCia to work Siad must be up and running.
+For VLCia to work Siad must be up and running and VLC must be installed.
 VLCia (should) work(s) on Windows, Linux and macOS.

 Known bugs: